 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. olivacea.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.

 Soil: Lithops olivacea thrives best in soil that will drain quickly.
 Use a commercial potting mix for succulents, or make your own.

 Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).

 Watering: Like all Lithops, this succulent has a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
 How often you need to water your L. olivacea depends on how quickly the potting mix dries out.
 It is essential to let the soil dry out between waterings.
 Stop watering during the winter to allow the old leaf pair to dry out and the new pair to develop.

 Propagation: L. olivacea is most often grown from seeds.
 If you have a multi-headed plant, it can also be propagated by division.
 Sow the seeds during the summer.

 Learn more at How to Grow and Care for Lithops.